-All volunteers will be screened according to procedures outlined in the Staff and Volunteer Background and Screening Policy & Procedure guidelines approved by the Session of First Presbyterian Church.
-Volunteer background checks will be redone every 5 years.
-Ten Commandments of Child Safety will be redone yearly.
+All volunteers will be screened according to procedures outlined in the "Staff and Volunteer Background and Screening Policy and Procedure" guidelines approved by the FPC Session.

+- Volunteer background checks will be reconducted every five years. - The Ten Commandments of Child Safety will be re-signed by workers annually.